AdrianHenry15/README-Generator/README.md

 ![license](https://img.shields.io/badge/MIT-license-red)

-# Contributors:
+# Contributors: Adrian Henry

-Adrian Henry, UCF Coding Bootcamp

 # Tests

-The following is needed to run the test: Fill oout the prompts given to you through the command-line.
+The following is needed to run the test: Command line and Node.js

 # Questions

 If you have any questions about the repo, open an issue or contact me on GitHub at adrianhenry15 or contact my email address at adrianhenry2115@gmail.com

-# References and Collaborators
+# References

-UCF Coding Bootcamp
+University of Central Florida